There is no right or wrong answer. Many people refer help desk and service desk to be the same and others feel it to be different.

-If you are a non-technical person, then definitely its confusing, even technical professionals misuse these terms frequently.
-So, let’s understand these IT jargons first.
-In this article, we will explore the differences between help desks and service desks, the huge misconception of service center being a call center and what is IT help desk support.
+If you are a non-technical person, then definitely it’s confusing, even technical professionals misuse these terms frequently.
+So, let’s understand this IT jargon first.
+In this article, we will explore the differences between help desks and service desks, the huge misconception of service centers as a call center, and what is IT help desk support.

 As mentioned above, there is no right or wrong answer, it largely depends on the functionalities you need for your organization.
 By the end of this article, you will be able to tell the differences, and what functionalities are required for your organization.
 So, let’s get started.

 As per ITIL definition, the service desk is “The single point of contact between service provider and its users”, who can be businesses, organization, or a company.
 It is a key component to manage the overall process from a strategic perspective, reviewing IT processes and functionality.

 A Service Desk is a communication center where customers can find help or solutions for their IT service issues.
 It manages incident and service requests and handles communication with users.
 The service desk has a help desk component as part of it, but its overall goal is to improve the IT and business processes across the organization.

 It includes multiple ITSM activities such as:

 - Incident management

 - Knowledge management

 A service desk thus becomes a means that fulfills these requirements to provide full-fledged IT services.

 - Acts as a single point of contact for all IT applications and business processes